visiontechhype/lenovo-ideapad-slim-3-16abr8-efi-hackintosh/README.md

-🇬🇧 README — EFI for Lenovo IdeaPad Slim 3 16ABR8 (macOS 26 Tahoe)
+🇬🇧 README — EFI for Lenovo IdeaPad Slim 3 16ABR8 (macOS Tahoe and macOS Sequioa)

 > 📌 This is the English version of the README.